 A cougar’s canine teeth are sharp enough that only a few bites are needed to incapacitate prey and provide a quick death.

 Cougars have large feet, allowing a more even spread of weight on the ground.
 This is especially useful in environments with heavy snowfall.
 They also have sharp retractable claws, which make gripping prey easier and allow them to climb trees.

 Just like their domestic cousins, cougars can crouch low to the ground.
 This also means they can fit into small spaces such as caves or under bushes.

-In contrast, males will travel hundreds of miles to find a home range.
+Males, however, travel hundreds of miles to find a home range.
 This adds to the genetic diversity of the population he moves to, as he is less likely to be related to any of the females in that territory.

 When a male is lost from a territory, another male will move into that area.
 This maintains the reproduction rate within the management area.

 References and Further Reading

 “Puma: Behavior, Ecology, and Conservation” by Mark Elbroch

 “Cougars: Ecology and Conservation” edited by Mark Elbroch and Paul Beier

 “Felid Evolution: A Phylogenetic and Functional Approach” by David W. Macdonald